 Successful candidates have outstanding academic backgrounds and broad curiosity.
 They demonstrate strong motivation and potential to become leaders in their chosen fields.
 Candidates’ personal statements should offer specific and persuasive explanations of how they could benefit from studying in our interdisciplinary China Studies program.
 Evaluation criteria include academic merit, leadership potential, international experience, and long-term aspirations.

 Finalists from Mainland China will interview over the summer or in September.
 Those from the U.S. and Canada will interview in late December and throughout January.
-Finalists from all other countries and regions will be interviewed in late January and throughout February.
+Finalists from all other countries and regions will be interviewed in March and April.
 We will contact finalists to schedule interviews approximately one week before their interview dates.